 4: A delegated address for user-defined foreign actors:

-410: Ethereum-compatible address space managed by the Ethereum Address Manager (EAM).
+410: Ethereum-compatible address space managed by the Ethereum address manager (EAM).
+Each 410 address is equivalent to an 0x address.

 Each address type is described below.